MingyuYang-Yale/BENG469/SP25/Lab0-Basic of HPC and OOD/README.md

 ```
 mkdir test1 test2
 ```
-To remove testdata directory, we can do this with the recursive option for rm :
+To remove test1 directory, we can do this with the recursive option for rm :

 ```
 rm -r test1